Relationships¶

 - Finds nodes with label

-Personwherename = "Alice" - Returns the
+Personwherename = "Alix" - Returns the

 nameproperty - Traverses outgoing